Fun Activities for Toddlers

 Tear It Up

-- Everyone loves to make a mess, and this is a fun way to work on fine motor skills.
+- Who doesn't love making a mess?
+And what a fun way to work on fine motor skills!

 - Collect different types and thickness of paper like newspaper, pictures from magazines, tissue paper, wax paper, construction paper, etc.